 4) What type of improvements could be made to make it easier for people to access and ride the CATS bus system?
-The need more bus system?
+The need more bus shelter.

 - o Better sidewalks

 - More shelters

-- o Effective wayfinding
+- Effective wayfinding

 - Better lighting and visibility

 - o Wider landing areas

 - More frequent service

-- o Other:
+- Other:

 - 5) Have passengers inquired about on-demand transit services or microtransit services in the area?
-No Microtransit is defined as technology-enabled transit service that typically uses multipassenger/pooled shuttles or vans to provide on-demand or fixed-schedule services with either dynamic or fixed routing
+NO Microtransit is defined as technology-enabled transit service that typically uses multi-passenger/pooled shuttles or vans to provide on-demand or fixed-schedule services with either dynamic or fixed routing

 - 6) Any other suggestion of improvements that could help riders access the public transportation system.
+The Buses need to be cleanlike ther.
+Comment:

-Comment: - 7) (Optional) Provide your email address for a chance to win a \$50.00 Amazon gift card:
+- 7) (Optional) Provide your email address for a chance to win a \$50.00 Amazon gift card: